 “This is the wrong form.
 We don’t accept these ones anymore” the blonde man said with a thick Russian accent, scowling as he spoke.

 “What?
 This is the only form I could find.”
 I replied, feeling more than a little deflated.
-The man behind the window explained that I was suppose to fill out the application online, then print it, and bring it in.
+The man behind the window explained that I was supposed to fill out the application online, then print it, and bring it in.
 I explained that the website didn’t link to the application he was speaking of.
 He grumbled, plopped down on his chair, printed off a sheet of paper, and highlighted the link in blue.
-He then handed everything back to me, and sent me on my way.
+He then handed everything back to me and sent me on my way.

-As I walked into the hallyway my thoughts turned to the idea of having to go home, redo the application, and trying again on Monday.
+As I walked into the hallway my thoughts turned to the idea of having to go home, redo the application, and trying again on Monday.
 But wait, Monday is not an option, I leave for Germany on Thursday.
 I can’t wait until Monday to apply!
 I got into the elevator and started to think of where I could go that had a computer and a printer so I could get this application done, and be back at the consulate in 2 hours.

 I turned to Twitter.

 Pamela MacNaughtan @savvyabroad

 Help!
 I need a computer with printer.
 Wrong Russian app.
 I have 2 he’s to get this done!!!

 I flipped through Twitter as I waited for a reply, saw @Taggio in my feed, and had a brainstorm.
 I closed Twitter and called Alicia at work.
 My hope was that there would be a Flight Centre nearby, and I could run over and use one of their computers real quick.
 I explained my situation to Alicia, and she responded with, ‘You can come down to my work and do it here, there is an extra computer”.
 I felt an immediate wave of relief.